Investor reactions to the Gaza ceasefire deal

 "Some of it had already been telegraphed in the market, so I don't think it was a complete surprise...
 If there is any significant impact, it will be an influence on the energy complex."

-(Reporting by Sukriti Gupta, Saqib Ahmed, Lewis Krauskopf and Suzanne McGee; editing by Michelle Price)
+(Reporting by Sukriti Gupta, Saqib Ahmed, Lewis Krauskopf, Sinead Carew and Suzanne McGee; editing by Michelle Price)